You're a Star series 5: Andy Bennett

 Andy Bennett was a twenty-eight-year-old clinic secretary from Clontarf, County Dublin.
 He worked in the National Maternity Hospital in Dublin's Holles Street.
 Bennett had previously auditioned for the show on two occasions but believed the reason for his lack of progression until series five was "[wearing my] eyebrows down at my bottom".

 Brian Clarke

 Brian Clarke was a nineteen-year-old from Monaghan.
 He was a first year student of anthropology and geography in NUI Maynooth.
 Clarke had two brothers, one sister, two parents and several pet cats, dogs and horses.
 He enjoyed art, singing and riding horses.
 He auditioned in Monaghan where he won the public vote.

 Shane Downey

 Shane Downey was an eighteen-year-old multi-instrumentalist from Galway.
 He could play several instruments, including drums, guitar and piano and had performed as part of the band Reload for several years.
 Downey, auditioned in Galway, his third such audition for the show.
 This was the first time he progressed past the first round.

-Andrew Grafton
+Laurie Smyth

-Andrew Grafton was a 21-year-old student from Dublin.
-He was studying music at Dundalk Institute of Technology.
+Laurie Smyth was a student from Ulster and the youngest of all contestants.
 He auditioned in Dublin North.